bwalzer4/NASA-Pale-Blue-Dot/README.md

 # NASA-Pale-Blue-Dot
-Submission files and data for NASA Pale Blue Dot Data Visualization Challenge
+This is a repository for submission files for the NASA Pale Blue Dot Data Visualization Challenge hosted on DrivenData: https://www.drivendata.org/competitions/256/pale-blue-dot/